 Look to Expanding Industries for Executive Jobs

 Even with optimistic forecasts, you should go into your search with realistic expectations.
 According to the Bureau of Labor Statistics (BLS), there are currently 2,467,500 top executive positions in U.S. companies.
-That sounds like a lot, but C-level jobs represent only about 1.5% of the total civilian workforce.
+That sounds like a lot, but C-suite jobs represent only about 1.5% of the total civilian workforce.
 BLS expects the number of top executive positions should grow by 6% during their current forecasting period (2014 – 2024), increasing by about 150,000 U.S. jobs during the period.3

 New executive openings are more likely to occur in growing business segments.
 Monster.com’s list of 10 growth industries for executive jobs includes a couple of categories that might make you scratch your head:4